 By keeping your lawn aerated you keep the soil relaxed which isn’t as preferable to the beetles.

-Also, get a pair of aerating sandals like these ones from Amazon.
+Also, get a pair of aerating sandals.
 Tread your lawn with them once a week during the months of March, April and May, then in September and October.

 This is when the Grubs are closest to the surface.
 By treading your lawn once a week with these sandals you can effectively control the numbers of grubs by killing them with the spikes on the sandals.